pinkscarves90/DurchAngular/README.md

 npm start (4200)

 Start Node
-tsc server.ts (if node side changes made) nodemon server.js node server.js (3000)
+tsc index.ts (if node side changes made) nodemon index.js
+From functions folder for firebase and server folder for locally running,

+node index.js (3000)

 For Firebase hosting from local